 We may share your personal data with the parties set out below for the purposes set out in the table in paragraph 4 above.

 - Other members of the Map of Ag group of companies as we operate a sales team across the Map of Ag group and we share administrative support and services.

 - Service providers acting as processors who provide us with administrative services.
-We currently use HubSpot, Xero, DropBox and Microsoft who are all based outside the EU.

-- Printers to send out postal mailings for our events.
+- Printers to send out postal mailings.

 - Professional advisers including lawyers, bankers, auditors and insurers who provide consultancy, banking, legal, insurance and accounting services.

 - Regulatory bodies and authorities where required

 - Third parties to whom we may choose to sell, transfer, or merge parts of our business or our assets.